zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 sure to use the Port/IP that's on the list rather than the source of the Data Search response, to prevent UDP amplification attacks).
 In this request we put an initial announcement, or a reannouncement if the response indicated that our current announcement is already stored.
+We set the requested timeout to 300 seconds.
 If we obtain an Announcement Store response from a node indicating that the announcement is stored, we consider ourselves announced to that node, until a Data Search response or further Store Announcement response indicates otherwise.

 We send Data Search requests once every 3 seconds to nodes on our list which we are not announced to, and once every 120 seconds to those we are announced